-Cold Weather Payments are triggered when an average temperature of zero degrees Celcius or below for seven or more consecutive days is recorded or forecast.
+Cold Weather Payments are triggered when an average temperature of zero degrees Celsius or below for seven or more consecutive days is recorded or forecast.

 If you are eligible you’ll get a payment of £25 for each 7 day period of very cold weather between 1 November and 31 March.
 You don’t need to apply.